 - Informal Resolution: This is an optional process and is only available for reports of sexual harassment, sexual discrimination or stalking.
 If the Reporter chooses an informal resolution, the investigator will meet with the Respondent to attempt to work out an informal resolution acceptable to both parties.
 The Respondent will be provided with information describing the procedures (online version of the Student Handbook, #Office of Human Resources#), an oral statement of the report, and may have an advisor present.
 If a solution is reached, the Investigator will recommend to the Title IX Coordinator that the solution be adopted.
 The case will be considered resolved if the recommended solution is accepted by the Title IX Coordinator.
 The approved solutions to the informal resolution will then be communicated to both parties in writing and documented accordingly.
 Individual meetings to communicate the solutions are not necessary in informal cases.
 Appeals are not permitted with an informal process.
 Records of the process will be retained in accordance with College policy and procedure.

 - The Investigator may re-interview the Reporter and Respondent, who may have an advisor present.
 The Investigator may interview additional members of the college community and shall have access to any files and documents necessary for investigating the report.
-The Reporter, Respondent, witnesses, supervisors and others are expected to cooperate with the investigation.
-Failure to do so may result in disciplinary action and/or may have adverse consequences.
+If any party refuses to participate, that party will be notified by the Investigator that the investigation will continue without the benefit of his/her/their testimony.

-- If a Respondent is found responsible, the recommendation will also include appropriate sanctions.
-In the case of sexual violence, if a Respondent is a student and is found responsible, the automatic sanction is expulsion and a permanent notation will be placed on the transcript noting the same.
+- In the case of sexual violence, if a Respondent is a student and is found responsible, the automatic sanction is expulsion and a permanent notation will be placed on the transcript noting the same.
 If the Respondent withdraws prior to the conclusion of an investigation that involves sexual violence, a permanent notation will be placed on the transcript and will indicate that the student withdrew pending the outcome of a Title IX investigation.

 - If the Respondent is an employee and is found responsible, the College will address any findings in accordance with College policy and procedures as well as the applicable collective bargaining agreement, if any.